Zinc for Vegans

 Consuming enough zinc on a vegan diet requires a bit of planning to ensure adequate amounts are eaten.
 Since there are also concerns with absorption of zinc, implementing techniques to enhance zinc absorption can also be beneficial.

-There are ways to minimize phytic acid in vegan food sources of zinc.
+There are ways to minimize phytic acid in plant-based foods high in zinc.
 Research shows these methods lead to a subsequent increase in the amount of zinc absorbed by the body:

 - Fermentation: fermenting foods, such as the process that makes tempeh, miso paste, or sourdough bread is one way to minimize phytates in vegan food sources of zinc 1, 5.